Introduction

 As an open-source database, Postgres benefits from its large community of developers, which ensures that vulnerabilities are promptly addressed through regular updates and patches.
 Postgres provides robust security features, including role-based access control (RBAC), SSL encryption, and data masking.
 While these features are adequate for many use cases, some enterprises may require additional security options that are more readily available in commercial databases.

-4.2 Oracle Database Security
+4.2 Oracle DB Security and Transparent Data Encryption

 Oracle Database takes security to another level with its comprehensive set of security features.
 It offers advanced access controls through fine-grained privileges, Virtual Private Database (VPD), and transparent data encryption to secure data at rest.
 Additionally, Oracle Advanced Security provides network encryption and strong authentication mechanisms, ensuring secure data transmission over networks.